Wednesday, 21 Jan 2026

 On a clear day, look out for the mighty Merrick, highest hill in the Southern Uplands.
 Soak up the stunning views or meander beside the loch to the historic Bruce's Stone, one of two stones dedicated to the Scottish king in the Forest Park.

-This is also one of the best places to enjoy the night sky – overlooking the darkest part of the Forest Park, which ensures a particularly dramatic stellar show.
+Clatteringshaws is thought to be one of the darkest parts of the Galloway Dark Sky Park.
+This ensures a particularly dramatic stellar show.

 Scotland has some of the darkest skies in Europe, and Galloway Forest Park is one of the darkest places in Scotland – which is why it’s the UK’s first Dark Sky Park.
-Clatteringshaws is a brilliant place to enjoy the night sky – look out for information panels which will help you spot the stars.
+Clatteringshaws is a brilliant place to enjoy the night sky.

-The Galloway Kite Trail is an exciting way to view spectacular red kites in lovely scenery.
+This is an exciting way to view spectacular red kites in lovely scenery.
 During the summer, the route includes Clatteringshaws and Raiders’ Road Forest Drive.
-Join the trail at Clatteringshaws and look out for these magnificent birds soaring overhead on a scenic route around Loch Ken.
+Join the trail at Clatteringshaws.
+Look out for these magnificent birds soaring overhead on a scenic route around Loch Ken.
 There are viewing points, walking trails, viewing hides and a feeding station along the way.

-National Cycle Route 7 (Glasgow to Carlisle via Dumfries and Glen Trool) also winds through the Forest Park, linking Clatteringshaws with the two visitor centres here.
-You might not want to tackle the whole 200 miles, but get a taste of the experience on scenic stretches of the route.
+The National Cycle Route 7 winds through the Forest Park.
+It takes you from Glasgow to Carlisle and links Kirroughtree and Glentrool.
+You might not want to tackle the whole 200 miles but get a taste of the experience on scenic stretches of the route.

 Clatteringshaws is on the Queen's Way (A712) between New Galloway and Newton Stewart, on the shore of Clatteringshaws Loch.